-- Expanded measures to strengthen security at the border include: - Appointing Kevin Brosseau, former RCMP Deputy Commissioner and Deputy National Security Advisor to the Prime Minister, as Commissioner of Canada's Fight against Fentanyl (informally, "Fentanyl Czar") effective February 11, to coordinate domestic responses and engagement with U.S. counterparts and enhance operational collaboration and efficiency. - Listing seven transnational criminal organizations (cartels) having an impact in Canada as terrorist entities under the Criminal Code. - Implementing the Canada-U.S. Joint Strike Force to combat organized crime, illegal fentanyl and money laundering. - Establishing the Joint Operational Intelligence Cell that will facilitate the expedient and effective flow of intelligence to support law enforcement operations in Canada and abroad.
-The work will focus on transnational organized crime, money laundering, border security and drug-trafficking, with a particular focus on the trafficking of illicit drugs, especially fentanyl and the importation of precursor chemicals to North America. - Launching the Integrated Money Laundering Intelligence Partnership to enhance sharing of tactical information between law enforcement and the financial sector to detect, deter and disrupt sophisticated money laundering networks. - Establishing new statutory flexibilities to harness the power of private-to-private information sharing to better identify suspicious transactions and trends across organizations are expected to be finalized by early March 2025. - Establishing a public, searchable registry to crack down on the criminal abuse of corporate structures that are involved in the majority of money laundering schemes. - New authorities and funding for the CBSA to detect, deter and disrupt trade-based money laundering and cross-border financial crimes, including through the creation of a Trade Transparency Unit to exchange and analyze bulk trading data. - Signing a Memorandum of Understanding to facilitate the sharing of supervisory information between the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) and three U.S. regulators (Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, and the Federal Reserve Board) to ensure anti-strong anti-money laundering controls of cross-border banks on the frontlines of the fight against financial crimes. - 24/7 surveillance of the border by nearly 10,000 frontline personnel with new and modernized equipment, including drones, towers, Black Hawk helicopters and K-9 teams. - Launching Operation Blizzard, a targeted, cross-country initiative to intercept illegal contraband arriving and leaving Canada, with a focus on fentanyl and other synthetic narcotics. - Collaborative efforts between CBSA, the RCMP and local law enforcement partners have resulted in significant seizures across the country.
-In February 2025 alone, the CBSA made six seizures amounting to 56.1g of fentanyl, including the seizure of 20 fentanyl pills and 23 g of a substance suspected to be fentanyl from two U.S. citizens crossing at the Windsor-Detroit Tunnel port of entry. - Canada's Border Plan builds on several successes in securing the Canada-U.S. border: - Since expanding the application of the Safe Third Country Agreement (STCA) to the entire land border in March 2023, asylum claims made by irregular crossers into Canada have dropped significantly, from an average of 165 asylum claims per day to an average of 12 irregular claims per day (as of January 2025).
-Canada saw approximately 40,000 irregular claims in 2022, 17,000 in 2023, and just over 4,000 in 2024 (a 76% decrease from 2023).

-- Volumes of Mexican nationals crossing irregularly southbound via Canada to the U.S. has dropped by 92% (comparing January 2024 to January 2025) following the partial visa reimposition on Mexico in February 2024. - Over 2,000 people of Indian and Bangladeshi origin have been denied boarding on flights to Canada following a targeted review of visa issuance for cases of fraud since March 2024. - In 2024, IRCC officers averaged 9,000 visa fraud investigations per month for Temporary Resident Visa applications.
-December 2024 saw a 147% increase in visa refusals for fraud compared to December 2023. - The CBSA established a target of 16,000 removals for FY 2024/2025, and to date has completed 17,376 removals.
-Historically, the CBSA baseline has been 15,000 removals per year.
+- Expanded measures to strengthen security at the border include: - Appointing Kevin Brosseau, former RCMP Deputy Commissioner and Deputy National Security Advisor to the Prime Minister, as Commissioner of Canada's Fight against Fentanyl (informally, "Fentanyl Czar") effective February 11, to coordinate domestic responses and engagement with U.S. counterparts and enhance operational collaboration and efficiency. - Listing seven transnational criminal organizations (cartels) having an impact in Canada as terrorist entities under the Criminal Code. - Implementing the North American Joint Strike Force to combat organized crime, illegal fentanyl and money laundering. - Establishing the Joint Operational Intelligence Cell (JOIC) that will facilitate the expedient and effective flow of intelligence to support law enforcement operations in Canada and abroad.
+The work will focus on transnational organized crime, money laundering, border security and drugtrafficking, with a particular focus on the trafficking of illicit drugs, especially fentanyl and the importation of precursor chemicals to North America. - Launching the Integrated Money Laundering Intelligence Partnership to facilitate voluntary and permissible information sharing between law enforcement and the financial sector to detect, deter and disrupt sophisticated money laundering networks. - New authorities and funding for the CBSA to detect, deter and disrupt trade-based money laundering and cross-border financial crimes, including through the creation of a Trade Transparency Unit to exchange and analyze bulk trading data. - Signing a Memorandum of Understanding to facilitate the sharing of supervisory information between the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) and three U.S. regulators (Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, and the Federal Reserve Board) to ensure strong anti-money laundering controls of cross-border banks on the frontlines of the fight against financial crimes. - Surveillance of the border by nearly 10,000 frontline personnel with new and modernized equipment, including drones, towers, Black Hawk helicopters and K-9 teams. - Launching Operation Blizzard, a targeted, cross-country initiative to intercept illegal contraband arriving and leaving Canada, with a focus on fentanyl and other synthetic drugs. - Canada's Border Plan builds on several successes in securing the Canada-U.S. border: - Since expanding the application of the Safe Third Country Agreement (STCA) to the entire land border (including internal waterways) in March 2023, asylum claims made by irregular crossers into Canada have dropped significantly.
+From this period, volumes fell from an average of 165 asylum claims per day to an average of 7 claims per day as of May 2025.
+Overall, Canada received approximately 40,000 irregular claims in 2022, 17,000 in 2023, and just over 4,000 in 2024 (a 76% decrease from 2023). - Volumes of Mexican nationals crossing irregularly southbound via Canada to the U.S. has dropped by 97% (comparing March 2024 to March 2025) following the partial visa reimposition on Mexico in February 2024. - Over 2,000 people of Indian and Bangladeshi origin have been denied boarding on flights to Canada following a targeted review of visa issuance for cases of fraud since March 2024. - In 2024, IRCC officers averaged 9,000 visa fraud investigations per month for Temporary Resident Visa applications.
+January 2025 saw a 64% increase in visa refusals for fraud compared to January 2024.